TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/readme.md

 Or, press `CTRL+ALT+U` to directly execute the upload command.

+> A great thing about *PlatformIO* is that it automatically detects the COM port to use for uploading.

+### COM Port Locked Errors

+> If you get errors trying to upload, one common cause can be that the COM port that you used to connect *Arduino* is *locked* by another program on your computer.
+>
+> When this occurs, you should first close all other running programs.
+Programs do not need to be connected to programming and can still lock COM ports.
+I don't yet understand why, but on my machine I frequently have to close the design program *Fusion 360* when I run into COM port issues to resolve them.
+>
+> If closing programs won't help, as a last resort reboot your machine.
+This typically solves all COM port issues for sure.

 The terminal window again shows the upload progress after which your *Arduino* should blink its built-in LED at *1Hz* (once per second).

 <img src="media/platformio_setup_9.PNG" width="70%" height="70%" />